 Nonconforming situations are uses or developments that do not comply with the current zoning code.
 A specific site may be nonconforming because it contains either a nonconforming use, development, residential density, or any combination of these.
 Nonconforming situation regulations apply only to those nonconforming situations which were allowed when established or which were approved through a land use review.

 Additionally, they must have been maintained over time.
 These situations have legal nonconforming status.
-Nonconforming situations which were not allowed when established or have not been maintained over time have no legal right to continue (often referred to as “grandfather rights”) and must be removed.
+Nonconforming situations which were not allowed when established or have not been maintained over time have no legal right to continue (often referred to as “legacy rights”) and must be removed.

 In order to determine if a nonconforming situation is legal, the applicant must show that the situation was allowed when established and has been maintained over time.
 Without documentation of the legality of a nonconforming situation, the continuation, reestablishment, or change to the situation may not be allowed.

 There are two ways in which to document the legality of a nonconforming situation.
-If an applicant is able to provide information from a “standard” list of evidence, it may be possible to verify the grandfather rights through a zoning confirmation letter.
+If an applicant is able to provide information from a “standard” list of evidence, it may be possible to verify the legacy rights through a zoning confirmation letter.
 Where the applicant cannot provide standard evidence, a determination of legal nonconforming status review is necessary.

 This review will determine if a situation has legal nonconforming situation rights.
 In addition, it will determine what the current legal use is, based on the use categories in Chapter 33.920.
 The relevant approval criteria are in Portland Zoning Code Section 33.258.075.

 Visit Land Use and Final Plat Applications for instructions on how to apply for a Land Use Review.

 A pre-application conference is required for all Type III Land Use Reviews.
 Optional pre-application conferences are also available to discuss other projects:

 More information about Nonconforming Situation Reviews